Last updated: 5 September, 2016.

 Speed and Capacity

-That said, OnePlus made a very odd decision with its memory management, forcibly closing background apps long before the phone gets anywhere near hitting its memory limits.
-There’s been a lot of talk about this supposedly battery-saving feature, and future updates seem likely to make this aspect less aggressive, but for now, be aware that the 6GB of RAM is more useful on paper than in the real world.
+That said, OnePlus made a very odd decision with its memory management.
+The phone forcibly closes background apps long before the phone gets anywhere near hitting its memory limits.
+There’s been a lot of talk about this supposedly battery-saving feature, and future updates seem likely to make this aspect less aggressive.
+For now, though, be aware the 6GB of RAM is more useful on paper than in the real world.

 The 16MP rear camera on the OnePlus 3 falls into the “good” rather than “great” category, but if most of your shots will be in daylight, you’ll have no complaints.
 Colours are accurate, details are sharp, and it’s snappy and responsive to use.